xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Learning-to-Rank with Partitioned Preference: Fast Estimation for the Plackett-Luce Model
 * Direct Preference Optimization: Your Language Model is Secretly a Reward Model
-* RLAIF: Scaling Reinforcement Learning from Human Feedback with AI Feedback
 * Preference Ranking Optimization for Human Alignment
 * Contrastive Preference Learning: Learning from Human Feedback without RL
 * Constitutional AI: Harmlessness from AI Feedback